 As we neared home, we learned on the ALGCA message forum that the Florida Keys are closed to visitors.

 We were happy to arrive at our home in Holland this afternoon, to practice social distancing and learn how we can help in our new community.
-Those two goals may be inconsistennt – we will take it one day at a time.
+We will take it one day at a time.